 - On the penalty kill, the Minutemen lead Hockey East and are fifth the nation with a 88.6% PK percentage.

 - After registering just a goal and an assist through the first four games of the season, sophomore John Leonard

-has headed up in a big way with Hockey East play starting up.
+has heated up in a big way with the start of Hockey East play.

 - In the opening weekend of league action, Leonard totaled six points over the two contests on a goal and five assists and was +4 in a two-game sweep of Merrimack, factoring in six of the nine goals the Minutemen scored on the weekend.